-Paragon 28® would like to thank Douglas Blacklidge, DPM for his contribution to the development of the surgical technique guide.
+Paragon 28® would like to thank Douglas Blacklidge, DPM and Cesar de Cesar Netto, MD for their contribution to the development of the surgical technique guide.

 PRODUCT DESCRIPTION

 The Paragon 28® TenoTac® Soft Tissue Fixation System was developed to provide surgeons an alternative fixation option for flexible hammertoes, mallet toes or claw toes.
 Additionally, the TenoTac® System was designed to supplement fixation of rigid hammertoes and plantar plate repair by providing stabilization of the metatarsophalangeal (MTP) joint in the sagittal and transverse planes.
 The system allows the surgeon to select whether only the flexor digitorum brevis (FDB) tendon, flexor digitorum longus (FDL) tendon or both are "tacked" down against the proximal phalanx, depending on deformity.
 Medial and lateral tendon tensioning can be performed to correct transverse plane deformity prior to securing the implant.